 Dirty Air Filters

-The central air conditioning system in your house relies on a continuous flow of warm air to prevent the coils from freezing.
+The central air conditioning system in your house relies on a continuous flow of warm air to prevent the coils from becoming frozen.
 If the air filters in your HVAC system become contaminated with dirt or dust, the flow of air will become restricted and produce frozen AC issues.

 This will cause the excess moisture on the air conditioner coils to freeze.
 To prevent the inconveniences of a frozen air conditioner, it’s important to change your air filters continuously throughout the year.
 Fiberglass air filters should be swapped once a month while high-quality pleated air filters should be replaced twice a year.